ceddlyburge/elm-league-tables-from-google-sheets/elm-ui-upgrade.md

-Change padding and spacing calls padding and spacing take Int instead of Float fillPortion same, presumablyl between 0 and 1 fa probably others
+Change padding and spacing calls padding and spacing take Int instead of Float fillPortion same, presumably between 0 and 1 probably others

 Element.layout takes a list of attributes instead of a StyleSheet